ArthurSudbrackIbarra/cloney-vscode-extension/README.md

 - `cloney.cloneyExecutablePath`: (Optional) The absolute path to the Cloney executable.

-## Release Notes

-### 0.0.1

-- Initial release.
-- Added snippets and autocompletion for `.cloney.yaml` and `.cloney-vars` files.
-- Implemented the ability to run Cloney commands through the VSCode UI.

-### 0.0.2

-- Fixed a dependency error that was preventing the extension from working.

 ## Contributing

 If you find any issues or have suggestions, feel free to contribute or open an issue on [GitHub](https://github.com/ArthurSudbrackIbarra/cloney-vscode-extension).